 Depression and anxiety symptoms often improve with exercise

 I have always eaten a healthy diet and taken daily walks as a form of exercise.
 While this worked for a while, it got to a point where this routine did not cut it anymore for my mental health.
-I was under a lot of stress, my heart was racing constantly, and my anxiety spiked where I was experiencing shortness of breath.
+I was under a lot of stress, my heart was racing constantly, my anxiety spiked and I was experiencing shortness of breath.
 At that point, I knew I had to practice what I preached!
 I decided to prioritize my health by joining a gym.
 I know the importance of having a good support system, which is why I built mine at the gym!
 Weird, yes I know, and it wasn’t easy!
 There are also other ways to build a support system, like weight loss counseling.

 PsycHealth Services can help you set your goals in a clear, measurable, and timely manner

-As counselors, we know the importance behind having a support system and being held accountable.
+As counselors, we know the importance of having a support system and being held accountable.
 When we put ourselves on the line, exposing our intentions in the public eye, the shame of failing will help us overcome any resistance we have towards exercise.
 Some fitness experts even suggest taking public accountability a step further by joining a weight loss group where we choose a sponsor.
 A sponsor is someone who will personally hold us accountable, hence your therapist.

 I am here to tell you that there is a way to overcome the challenges you are facing.
 Whether that means working out more, developing better eating habits, or reducing stress from your everyday life.
 I can help you understand why it is so hard for most of us to lose weight.
 There are many factors that affect healthy weight management, some are stress, sleep, food, self-care, and exercise.
 As you can see, mental and physical health are connected.